How I Turned My Bedroom Into A Zen Oasis

 If my energy is all over the place or very negative on any given day, (for whatever reason) I burn sage.
 Burning sage is one of the oldest and purest methods of cleansing a group of people, space, or person.

 Aromatherapy is the practice of using natural oils to enhance psychological and emotional well-being.
 I have an aromatherapy diffuser that I use to mist my room with the scent of lavender, peppermint and/or rosemary.
 Lavender oils are really good when you want to have a good night’s sleep and I find Peppermint makes me really alert and happy.
-(P.S.
-I bought my aroma therapy diffuser from Best Buy but there are plenty on Amazon.)

 What are some things you’ve added to your room to create a happy space?
+Let me know in the comments!
+What are some things you’ve added to your room to create a happy space?

 Originally published May 20, 2017